TIBHannover/2018-07-09-FAIR-Data-and-Software/index.md

 ---

-<h2 id="schedule">Preliminary Schedule</h2>
+<h2 id="schedule">Schedule</h2>

-This schedule may be adjusted to participant wishes after registration.
-Also, the topics will be hyperlinked to the lesson material for documentation purposes.
-You don't _have to_ work through the material before the workshop.

-We will focus on one topic / principle per day, introducing its reasoning, benefits, and (differing and/or shared) implications for *proper research data/software management/development* together with the learners.
-We'll follow-up the theory-leaning introductions in the mornings with discussions and live-coding sessions, using (Software & Data) Carpentry materials to illustrate and practice a principle's implementation in the [STEM](https://en.wikipedia.org/wiki/Science,_technology,_engineering,_and_mathematics) disciplines ("[MINT-Fächer](https://de.wikipedia.org/wiki/MINT-F%C3%A4cher)").
+We will approximately focus on one topic / principle per day, introducing its reasoning, benefits, and (differing and/or shared) implications for *proper research data/software management/development* together with the learners.
+We'll follow-up the theory-leaning introductions in the mornings with discussions and live-coding sessions, using some (Software & Data) Carpentry materials to illustrate and practice a principle's implementation in the [STEM](https://en.wikipedia.org/wiki/Science,_technology,_engineering,_and_mathematics) disciplines ("[MINT-Fächer](https://de.wikipedia.org/wiki/MINT-F%C3%A4cher)").